Role of defects in atom probe analysis of sol-gel silica: Results

-Nevertheless, the presence of interstitial gallium defects leads to new intra-gap electronic states (see Figure \ref{panel_abs_spectr_Ga}b), which contribute to increased optical absorption, especially at low photon energies.
-The simulations show that increasing the number of Ga atoms in the cubic box above 5 (i.e. at a concentration of about 2\%) leads to the formation of metallic states at the Fermi level (see cyan line in Figure \ref{panel_abs_spectr_Ga}b), which makes the material conductive at odds with our experimental observations.
-For 4 Ga atoms in the box, our calculations indicate a significant increase in absorption from energies of 3.5 eV (see blue line in Figure \ref{panel_abs_spectr_Ga}b), even in the absence of oxygen defects, which could explain the experimentally observed features in the UV and deep-UV regions.
+Nevertheless, the presence of interstitial gallium defects leads to new intra-gap electronic states (see Figure \ref{panel_abs_spectr_Ga}d), which contribute to increased optical absorption, especially at low photon energies.
+The simulations show that increasing the number of Ga atoms in the cubic box above 5 (i.e. at a concentration of about 2\%) leads to the formation of metallic states at the Fermi level (see cyan line in Figure \ref{panel_abs_spectr_Ga}d), which makes the material conductive at odds with our experimental observations.
+For 4 interstitial Ga atoms in the box, our calculations indicate a significant increase in absorption from energies of 3.5 eV (see blue line in Figure \ref{panel_abs_spectr_Ga}d), even in the absence of oxygen defects, which could explain the experimentally observed features in the UV and deep-UV regions.
 These defect-induced states may play a role in modifying the local electronic structure without fully metallising the material, depending on the distribution and concentration of gallium defects in the host matrix.
-Finally, in Figure \ref{panel_abs_spectr_Ga}a we show the absorption lineshape when one or two bridging oxygen vacancies are present near or at a distance from interstitial gallium atoms, up to a concentration of 6\% in Ga.
-We conclude that the presence of interstitial gallium atoms together with bridging oxygen vacancies in different configurations (see Figure \ref{panel_abs_spectr_Ga}a) could also explain the light absorption in the UV and deep-UV range, in agreement with our experimental results.
+Finally, in Figure \ref{panel_abs_spectr_Ga}e we show the absorption lineshape when one (O def.) or two (2 O def.) bridging oxygen vacancies are present near (O def. close) or at a distance (O def. far) from interstitial gallium atoms, up to a concentration of 6\% in Ga.
+We conclude that the presence of interstitial gallium atoms together with bridging oxygen vacancies in different configurations (see Figure \ref{panel_abs_spectr_Ga}e) could also explain the light absorption in the UV and deep-UV range, in agreement with our experimental results.